-Cholesterol drug shows benefit in animal study of Alzheimer's diseaseApril 3rd, 2012 in Alzheimer's disease & dementia /
+Cholesterol drug shows benefit in animal study of Alzheimer's diseaseApril 3, 2012 in Medicine & Health / Alzheimer's disease & dementia

 A cholesterol drug commonly prescribed to reduce cardiovascular disease risk restores blood vessel function in a mouse model of Alzheimer's disease, according to a study in the April 4 issue of The Journal of Neuroscience.
 The drug simvastatin (Zocor) which works by slowing cholesterol production also improves learning and memory in adult, but not aged Alzheimer's model mice.
 The findings add to a growing body of evidence that early treatment with statins protects against some of the symptoms of Alzheimer's disease.